Azure/azure-relay-node/README.md

 # Azure Relay Hybrid Connections for Node.JS

+> **Private preview note:**
+> To use the included packages you need to reference them locally or publish
+> them into a local NPM repository.
+They are not yet available from the public
+> NPM repositories.

 This repository contains Node packages and samples for the Hybrid Connections feature of the Microsoft Azure Relay, a capability pilar of the Azure Service Bus platform.